mccdgm/student-resources/resources.md

 ### General

+* [Cadence & Slang (book)](http://cadence.cc/) The fastest way to understand interaction design, now in its second edition
 * [Design Patterns: You Already Know How To Use It](http://www.smashingmagazine.com/2012/09/you-already-know-how-to-use-it/) “It’s crazy powerful.
 It’s magical.
 You already know how to use it.”
 This was an astonishing claim.
 Here was a new, market-defining, revolutionary device, unlike anything we had seen before, and we already knew how to use it.
 And yet, for the most part, the claim was true.
 How does a company like Apple make such great new things that people already know how to use?
 * [The 8 Worst UX Mistakes Coming From Experts](https://medium.com/@pkkoczorowski/the-8-worst-ux-mistakes-coming-from-experts-692884971f80)